 Conventions involve the expectations of form, language, and format that are shaped by discourse communities, genres, and composers.

-Students will practice conventions across a variety of modes, genres, and discourse communities.
-Students will explore the connections and conflicts between their home discourse communities and other discourse communities they wish to join (academic, civic, professional, etc.).
+- Students will explore the connections and variations among their home discourse communities and other discourse communities they wish to join (academic, civic, professional, etc.).